 Hives usually last less than 6 weeks and are classified as acute.
 If hives last more than 6 weeks, they are classified as chronic.

-Acute hives are most commonly caused by
+If a cause can be identified, acute hives are most commonly caused by

 Sometimes the cause is easily overlooked, as when people repeatedly consume a food not known to be a trigger, such as a preservative or dye in foods or penicillin in milk.
 Often, despite the best efforts, the cause remains unidentified.